 Section 2.
-Representation. (a) Business owners or their agents shall only seek election from and represent the neighborhood in which their business is located. (b) Residents shall only seek election from and represent the neighborhood in which they reside.
+Representation: (a) Business owners or their agents shall only seek election from and represent the neighborhood in which their business is located. (b) Residents shall only seek election from and represent the neighborhood in which they reside.

 Section 3.
 Election Through Community Organizations.
-Election of Directors shall be through organizations and groups existing within the District's four neighborhoods as may be determined from time to time by the Corporation's Board of Directors in consultation with community and business groups and the City of San Diego.
-Specifically, community organizations shall be: (a) An IRS-recognized 501(c)(3) or 501(c)(6) organization, or (b) An organization acceptable to the City of San Diego and the Corporation.
+Election of Directors shall be by nomination through organizations and groups existing within the district's four neighborhoods as may be determined from time to time by the Corporation's Board of Directors in consultation with community and business groups and the City of San Diego.
+Specifically, community organizations shall be either an IRS-recognized 501(c)(3) or 501(c)(6) organization, or an organization acceptable to the City of San Diego and the Corporation.

 The election by community organizations of Directors to the Uptown Community Parking District shall:

-- (c) Follow the community organization's prescribed procedures, except that voting shall be by written, secret ballot, and there shall be no absentee, proxy, cumulative, or weighted voting. - (d) Be open to all eligible business owners, their agents, or residents. - (e) Clearly explain to business people or residents how the nomination and election process shall work. - (f) Comply with all open meeting laws of the State of California and ordinances of the City of San Diego. - (g) In the event of nomination/elections at a public meeting(s), all nominations shall be made from the floor during said meeting(s). - (h) In the event of a mail ballot, nominations shall be made in writing, giving candidates the opportunity to write a 300-word maximum candidate statement/biography.
-Candidate statements, ballots, and voting instructions will then be mailed.
-At a designated time and place, returned ballots will be opened and counted in a public venue, duly noticed. - (i) In the case of a mid-term vacancy, the Board of the said community organization shall appoint a representative from their neighborhood to complete the term, or in the event that no community organization exists, the Uptown Community Parking District Board may appoint a replacement, until such time that vacancy is filled by community election.
+- (a) Follow the community organization's prescribed procedures. - (b) Be open to all eligible business owners, their agents, or residents. - (c) Clearly explain to businesspeople or residents how the nomination and election process shall work. - (d) Comply with all open meeting laws of the State of California and ordinances of the City of San Diego.

+In the case of a vacancy, the Board of the said community organization shall appoint a representative from their neighborhood to complete the term, or in the event that no nomination is forth coming, the Uptown Community Parking District Board may appoint a replacement.

 Section 4.
-Election Through Community-wide Election.
-Should no neighborhood organization be found to meet the requirements of Section 3 (a) or (b) of this Article, then the Corporation or its designee may conduct a community-wide election.
-This election may be either through a public meeting or mail-ballot format.
+Election Through Community-wide Election: Should no neighborhood organization be found to meet the requirements of Section 3 (a) or (b) of this Article, then the Corporation or its designee may conduct a community-wide election.
 The Community-wide election of Directors to the Uptown Community Parking District shall:

-- (a) Be open to all eligible business owners, their agents, or residents. - (b) Clearly explain to business people or residents how the nomination and election process shall work. - (c) Comply with all open meeting laws of the State of California and ordinances of the City of San Diego. - (d) In the event of nomination/elections at a public meeting(s), all nominations shall be made from the floor during said meeting(s). - (e) In the event of a mail ballot, nominations shall be made in writing, giving candidates the opportunity to write a 300-word maximum candidate statement/biography.
-Candidate statements, ballots, and voting instructions will then be mailed.
-At a designated time and place, returned ballots will be opened and counted in a public venue, duly noticed. - (f) Whichever election method is chosen, all voting shall be by written, secret ballot.
+- (a) Be open to all eligible business owners, their agents, or residents. - (b) Clearly explain to businesspeople or residents how the nomination and election process shall work. - (c) Comply with all open meeting laws of the State of California and ordinances of the City of San Diego. - (d) In a contested election, all voting shall be by written, secret ballot.
 There shall be no absentee, proxy, cumulative, or weighted voting.

 Section 5.
-Ties.
-In the event of a tie, where the number of candidates receiving the same number of votes exceeds the number of available seats, there shall be a lottery among the tied candidates to determine the winner.
+Ties: In the event of a tie, where the number of candidates receiving the same number of votes exceeds the number of available seats, there shall be a lottery among the tied candidates to determine the winner.

 Section 6.
-Cost of elections.
-No matter which election method is used, the cost of the election shall be borne by the community organization, or the respective neighborhood.
+Cost of elections: No matter which election method is used, the cost of the election shall be borne by the community organization, or the respective neighborhood.
 If allowed by contract, each neighborhood may cover the cost of the election from the revenue derived from and separately accounted for as that neighborhood's share of the overall District allocation of parking meter revenues.

 Section 7.
-Nomination by City Council Office.
-A neighborhood without an IRS or City of San Diego recognized organization may forgo an election with the approval of the Corporation's Board of Directors.
+Nomination by City Council Office: A neighborhood without an IRS or City of San Diego recognized organization may forgo an election with the approval of the Corporation's Board of Directors.
 In this case the Board of Directors may request the City Council member representing that neighborhood, with his/her consent, to nominate one or more members of that neighborhood to the Corporation's Board.
 Nominees shall meet eligibility and representation requirements as outlined in Sections 1 and 2 of this Article.
 Upon nomination the Board of Directors may elect the nominee to serve as a Director.